In an instant a life is changed, forever. For you and your entire family.

 Brain injury is the number one killer and disabler of children and adults under the age of 45.
 In British Columbia alone, “…between 21 and 38 individuals sustain brain injury each day…” -Health Canada, 2007.

-These injuries can be caused by internal forces such as:
+These injuries can be caused by:

 - a stroke

 - Intimate Partner Violence (blow, kick, strangulation or an object hitting the head)

 The injuries can be mild or severe and can have serious impacts on the central nervous system often resulting in:

 - mobility and other physical difficulties